Florentia (Roman city): Colony foundation

-Uncertain is the date of the foundation of the colony of Florentia that over time has been variously attributed, apart from mythological references, to Sulla, Julius Caesar and Augustus.
+It is not known exactly when the colony of Florentia was founded, although most historians agree in dating it to 59 B.C.
+As well as mythological references, its foundation has been attributed to Sulla, Julius Caesar and Augustus.

-Historians agree in dating to 59 B.C. the foundation of the Roman colony of Florentia.
-The Liber Coloniarum attributes to a lex Iulia agris limitandis metiundis, wanted by Gaius Julius Caesar, the will to give birth to a new urban system in this part of the Arno valley, where it crossed the river at the height of Ponte Vecchio.
+Medieval historians suggested that, after Catilina's coup, which ended in 62 B.C. in Pistoria (Pistoia) and saw the Etruscan municipalities confederated against Rome, Caesar oversaw the construction of a castrum to control the city of Fiesole, because of the large number of Catilinarians, and so Florentia was born.
+The Liber Coloniarum, however, attributes the impetus to found a new city in this part of the Arno valley, where it crossed the river at the height of Ponte Vecchio, to Caesar's Lex Julia of 59 B.C.

-The actual layout of the city and the centuriation of its territory dates back to the second triumvirate, to be able to settle veterans by land allocation.
-It was built in the style of an army camp with the main streets, the cardo and the decumanus, intersecting at the present Piazza della Repubblica.
+The actual layout of the city and the centuriation of its territory dates to the second triumvirate.
+Intended to settle veterans by land allocation, it was built in the style of an army camp.

-As usual in the foundation of new settlements, the city and its surroundings were defined according to a precise plan that involved the urban layout and agricultural territory.
+As usual in the foundation of new settlements, the city and its surroundings were defined according to a precise plan that involved both the urban layout and agricultural territory.
 The city followed the ideal rule of orientation according to the cardinal axes, while the surrounding territory was arranged taking into account the hydraulic conformation, rotating the axes as convenient.
-From the aerial photos, even today, it is possible to distinguish the cardo massimo oriented north–south (from Via Roma to the Arno), and the decumanus maximus oriented east–west (the current path of Via Strozzi and Via del Corso) which intersected at the height of the current Piazza della Repubblica seat of the Forum of the city and the Campidoglio, surrounded by the main public buildings and temples.
-During the centuries of the Empire in fact, the city was enriched with all those buildings and infrastructures that characterized Roman cities: an aqueduct (from Monte Morello), two baths, a theater and an amphitheater, built outside the walls, as was customary.
+From aerial photos, even today, it is possible to distinguish the Cardo Maximum, oriented north–south along Via Roma to the Arno, and the Decumanus Maximus, oriented east–west along the current path of Via degli Strozzi and Via del Corso.
+These intersected at the height of the current Piazza della Repubblica, the seat of the Forum of the city, and the Campidoglio, surrounded by the main public buildings and temples.
+During the Roman era, the city was enriched with several buildings and infrastructure projects that characterized Roman cities: an aqueduct (from Monte Morello), two baths, a theater and an amphitheater, built outside the walls, as was customary.